ShannyxMP/Creative-Coding-Projects/README.md

 ### Continued development

-There were many ideas involving Perlin Noise that I was eager to explore but couldn’t fully implement in my Lava Lamp project.
-One attempt was to use Perlin Noise to make the blobs appear more fluid-like rather than perfectly circular, allowing them to morph as they moved—but unfortunately, I couldn’t achieve the desired effect.
+There were many ideas involving Perlin Noise that I was eager to explore but could not fully implement in my Lava Lamp project.
+One attempt was to use Perlin Noise to make the blobs appear more fluid-like rather than perfectly circular, allowing them to morph as they moved—but unfortunately, I could not achieve the desired effect.
 I also experimented with using Perlin Noise to create a more natural color transition for the blobs, but ultimately, I settled for a radial gradient.
 Thanks to Bruno’s guidance, I learned that this effect could be achieved by integrating 'colormap', an npm package that maps colors based on noise values.
 As my understanding of visual programming deepens, I hope to revisit these ideas in future projects.

 ### Useful resources